CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 1. In the **Network Configuration** section, select the option as follows:
    - Select the existing **VPC ID**
-   - Select the existing subnets for BIGIP external interface Subnet ID, BIGIP internal interface Subnet ID and BIGIP management interface Subnet ID
+   - Select the existing subnets for BIGIP external interface Subnet ID, BIGIP internal interface Subnet ID, and BIGIP management interface Subnet ID

    ![](images/specifystackdetails1.png)